nchlswhttkr/workers/README.md

 My personal shortcut service.
 For example, https://nicholas.cloud/goto/link-worker redirects back here.

-The links in https://nchlswhttkr.keybase.pub/links.json are used to redirect requests.
-The key for each links must be **alphanumeric**.
+Requests are redirected based on the links in https://nchlswhttkr.keybase.pub/shortcuts.json.
+The key for each shortcut must be **alphanumeric**.

-This isn't the most resilient code, but it makes it easy for me to add new links by editing a file locally.
-Keybase automatically syncs this file as I make changes.
+Links will only be updated if **force a rebuild** (`rush rebuild --to @nchlswhttkr/hero-of-time-link-worker`).

 ### newsletter-subscription-form